3 Best Korean Souvenir Ideas for 2026: A Local's Guide

 • Top Trend: In 2026, travelers are ditching mass-produced keychains for premium traditional desserts and personalized crafts.

-• Must-Buy Food: Bomnaln Dessert Sets (Best for VIP gifts & Family).
+• Must-Buy Food: Bomnal& Dessert Sets (Best for VIP gifts & Family).

 • Must-Buy Craft: Personalized Dojang Stamps (Best for unique keepsakes).